ElegantEngineeringTech/laravel-referrer/README.md

 }
 ```

-And that's all, now your referrer's sources are automatically captured.
+Once configured, your referrer sources will be automatically captured.

-### Choosing a strategy
+### Choosing a Strategy

-What if a user encounters multiple referrers during their navigation?
+What happens when a user encounters multiple referrers during their navigation?
-For example, a user might have clicked on multiple Google Ads campaigns or links with different UTM parameters.
+For example, a user might click on multiple Google Ads campaigns or links with different UTM parameters.

-This package supports 3 capture strategy:
+This package supports 3 capture strategies:

--   First: Only capture the first referrer of each source.
+-   First: Only capture the first referrer of each source
--   Last: Only capture the last referrer of each source.
+-   Last: Only capture the last referrer of each source
--   All: Capture all referrer.
+-   All: Capture all referrers

 From the config, you can define a strategy globally using: